FabienD/docker-stack/README.md

 ### The config file

-The config file is a TOML file, with the following structure :
+The config file is a [TOML](https://toml.io/en/) file, with the following structure:

 ```toml
 [main]